-The global methanol market in the foreseeable future will likely be driven by supply and demand in China as China's high-cost, coalbased sources go offline, and by energy-related applications in the transportation sector and the power sector.
-Methanol is experiencing increased application as a replacement for gasoline in China in taxis and public transportation such as buses.
-This is now beginning to occur also for personal automobiles.
+The global methanol market in the foreseeable future will likely be driven by supply and demand in China as China's high-cost, coal-based sources go offline, and by energy-related applications in the transportation sector and the power sector.
+Methanol is experiencing increased application as a replacement for gasoline in China and around the world.

 Demand for fuel oxygenates such as Methyl Tertiary Butyl Ether (MTBE) has increased as has demand for formaldehyde and acetic acid.
-Other increases in demand appear to be coming from increased use of methanol as a gasoline replacement, for biodiesel, and demand for Dimethyl Ether (DME), a liquid fuel similar to Liquefied Petroleum Gas (LPG) has fallen due to low-cost petroleum.
+Other increases in demand appear to be coming from increased use of methanol as a gasoline replacement, as marine fuel and fuel for industrial boilers, cookstoves and kilns, primarily in China, and for biodiesel, and demand for Dimethyl Ether (DME), a liquid fuel similar to Liquefied Petroleum Gas (LPG) has fallen due to low-cost petroleum.